matthieua/WOW/README.md

     animateClass: 'animated', // animation css class (default is animated)
     offset:       0,          // distance to the element when triggering the animation (default is 0)
     mobile:       true,       // trigger animations on mobile devices (default is true)
-    live:         false       // act on asynchronously loaded content (default is false) }
+    live:         true        // act on asynchronously loaded content (default is true) }
 );
 wow.init();